Better Call Saul season 5: Critical response

-The fifth season of Better Call Saul was praised by television critics.
+The fifth season of Better Call Saul was widely praised by television critics.
 On Rotten Tomatoes, the season has an approval rating of 99% based on 185 reviews, with an average rating of 8.9/10.
 The website's critical consensus reads, "Grounded by Bob Odenkirk's endlessly nuanced, lived-in performance, Better Call Sauls fifth season is a darkly funny, vividly realized master class in tragedy."
 On Metacritic, the season has a score of 92 out of 100 based on 16 critics.

 Kelly Connolly of TV Guide gave it four and a half out of five, and wrote that Better Call Saul is better than other prequels, saying that the series "understands that the tragedy of fate is baked into the story".
 Writing for Collider, Adam Chitwood gave it a perfect five out of five review, stating that the series might have become even better than Breaking Bad, and describing its execution as "unparalleled by anything on television right now".
 Daniel D'Addario of Variety gave the first few episodes a positive review, saying "Better Call Saul, in the early going of its fifth and penultimate season, remains the picture of white-knuckled but real restraint."
 Jen Chaney of Vulture said that Kim's development into a similar character as Jimmy made viewing the fifth season a more "nerve-wracking experience than usual, in the best, albeit still anxiety-provoking way."

 The final few episodes were highlighted by Alison Herman from The Ringer, as she mentioned that they finally had the two stories of Better Call Saul, Jimmy's story involving legal work, and Mike's story involving the drug cartel, fully intersect after several seasons to a great effect.
 The episode "Bagman" received praise from critics and audiences, with some considering it to be the series's best episode.
 The following episode "Bad Choice Road" received similar acclaim.

 Rhea Seehorn's performance as Kim during the season was seen by some critics as its stand-out performance.
 Both from Rolling Stone, Alan Sepinwall described her as the "MVP of Better Call Saul", and Brian Tallerico referred to Seehorn's work as "one of the best performances on any show in the last decade".
 Liz Shannon Miller of Collider wrote in regards to her Emmy snub, "Seehorn in particular hurts after turning in career-best work; Kim Wexler's journey in Season 5 was a heartbreaking, even chilling experience".
 The final scene from "Bad Choice Road" in which Kim stands up to Lalo for Jimmy was highlighted by CNN's Brian Lowry, saying that it has "really been Seehorn's year, crystallizing what has drawn Kim to Jimmy" and that it showed the "character's strength".
 TVLine named Seehorn their "Performer of the Week" for her performance in "Bad Choice Road", particularity the final scene.
 They wrote that Seehorn was "delivering one of the best performances on TV" and "is the best thing that ever happened to Better Call Saul".